PrivateStorageio/ZKAPAuthorizer/docs/source/interface.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This endpoint allows an external agent to retrieve unused unblinded tokens present in the node's database.
-Unblinded tokens are returned in ascending text sorted order.
+Unblinded tokens are returned in a stable order.
 This order matches the order in which tokens will be used by the system.
 This endpoint accepts several query arguments: